alamfahmida/dynamic-text-acquisition-entity-classification/README.md

 Specifically:

-- We **do not release the raw Google search snippets (gsnip)** associated with provider names.
+- We **do not release the raw Google search snippets (GSnip)** associated with provider names.
-- Instead, we release the **URLs of the retrieved sources** so that users can reproduce the retrieval process.
+- Instead, we provide detailed instructions on how others can reconstruct the dataset by following our procedure.
 - We **do not release the LLM-generated summaries** of healthcare providers.

-### Reconstructing Google Snippet Passages from URLs
+### Instructions for Reconstructing Google Snippet Passages

-Although the raw Google search snippets are not released, users can reconstruct similar textual evidence using the **URLs provided in the dataset**.
+In our experiments, we use **text snippets**, which are the small blocks of text that appear underneath a link to a webpage in a search engine results page.
+These snippets are typically around **100–200 characters long** and provide a short description of the webpage content.

+The snippets used in our experiments were originally obtained using **SerpAPI**.

+To avoid redistributing third-party content, we do **not release the raw snippets directly**.
+Instead, we provide instructions for reproducing similar snippets.

+In this release, we provide only the **entity list (provider names)** and the corresponding **gold taxonomy labels**.

 The dataset is released as: